Soumithra-DNS/CP-Companion/README.md

 ## License

-Specify your license here (e.g., MIT).
-Add a LICENSE file if not present.
+Add your license (e.g., MIT) and include a LICENSE file.

 ---